What Is Screen Mirroring? Learn How to Cast Your Screen Easily

 However, this solution does not work for every organization.
 Some organizations cannot open network ports due to legal and security requirements.

-Fortunately, our screen mirroring experts have worked with these organizations’ IT and engineering teams to develop technology that allows devices on separate networks to mirror the screen without opening network ports without needing to migrate user information on the Internet.
+Fortunately, our screen mirroring experts have worked with these organizations’ IT and engineering teams to develop technology that allows devices on separate networks to mirror the screen without opening network ports and needing to migrate user information on the Internet.

 Facilitates end-user connection and protects networks.